ePages-de/epages-devportal/_posts/2020/2020-05-15-constraints-and-freedom-writing-perfect-program.md

 Sum of the numbers = 3.3000000000000003
 ```

-The precision is actually working as intended, as the Java 8 [tutorial](https://docs.oracle.com/javase/tutorial/java/nutsandbolts/datatypes.html){:target="_blank"} notes that *this data type should never be used for precise values*.
+The precision was actually working as intended, as the Java 8 [tutorial](https://docs.oracle.com/javase/tutorial/java/nutsandbolts/datatypes.html){:target="_blank"} notes that *this data type should never be used for precise values*.
 It suggests using `BigDecimal` objects instead.
 This approach would have worked for 99.99% of cases (numbers are made up), but we were after that sweet 100% perfection.
 The reason this would not be a perfect solution is a pretty curious one, as Java creates an array for every digit of your number, but that array's size is specified  by an `int`, which [itself](https://stackoverflow.com/a/6792049){:target="_blank"} has a limit of [2,147,483,647](https://en.wikipedia.org/wiki/2,147,483,647){:target="_blank"} (2<sup>31</sup> − 1).